Bi-Lipschitz equivalent cones with different degrees: Introduction

+This conjecture appears in \cite{Sampaio:2022b}, but it was already proposed as a question in the case of $m=n$ and $d=n-1$ by Valette (see the introduction of \cite{val}).

-Recently, we had also some contributions to Zariski's Multiplicity Conjecture from the Lipschitz point of view.
-For instance, in \cite{BobadillaFS:2018} was proposed the following conjecture: \begin{conjecture} Let $X\subset \C^n$ and $Y\subset \C^m$ be two complex analytic sets with $\dim X=\dim Y=d$.
-If their germs at zero are bi-Lipschitz homeomorphic, then their multiplicities $m(X,0)$ and $m(Y,0)$ are equal. \end{conjecture} Still in \cite{BobadillaFS:2018} the authors proved that Conjecture \ref{conj_local} has positive answer for $d=2$.
-The positive answer for $d=1$ was already known, since Neumann and Pichon \cite{N-P}, with previous contributions of Pham and Teissier \cite{P-T} and Fernandes \cite{F}, proved that the Puiseux pairs of plane curves are invariant under bi-Lipschitz homeomorphisms, and as a consequence the multiplicity of complex analytic curves with any codimension is invariant under bi-Lipschitz homeomorphisms.
-In order to find other partial results to Conjecture \ref{conj_local} see, e.g., \cite{BirbrairFLS:2016}, \cite{Comte:1998}, \cite{ComteMT:2002}, \cite{FernandesS:2016}, \cite{Jelonek:2021}, \cite{Sampaio:2016}, \cite{Sampaio:2019}, \cite{Sampaio:2020b} and \cite{Sampaio:2022}.
-However, in dimension three, Birbrair, Fernandes, Sampaio and Verbitsky \cite{bfsv} have presented examples of complex algebraic cones $X$ and $Y$ with isolated singularity, which were bi-Lipschitz homeomorphic but with different multiplicities at the origin.
+Already in \cite{BobadillaFS:2018}, the authors proved that the General Metric Zariski Multiplicity Conjecture has a positive answer for $d=2$.
+The positive answer for $d=1$ was already known, since Neumann and Pichon \cite{N-P}, with previous contributions from Pham and Teissier \cite{P-T} and Fernandes \cite{F}, proved that the Puiseux pairs of plane curves are invariant under bi-Lipschitz homeomorphisms, and as a consequence, the multiplicity of complex analytic curves of any codimension is invariant under bi-Lipschitz homeomorphisms.
+In order to find other partial results concerning the General Metric Conjecture see, e.g., \cite{BirbrairFLS:2016}, \cite{Comte:1998}, \cite{ComteMT:2002}, \cite{FernandesS:2016}, \cite{Jelonek:2021}, \cite{Sampaio:2016}, \cite{Sampaio:2019}, \cite{Sampaio:2020b} and \cite{Sampaio:2022}.
+However, in dimension three, Birbrair, Fernandes, Sampaio, and Verbitsky \cite{bfsv} have presented examples of complex algebraic cones over the smooth quadric, which were bi-Lipschitz homeomorphic but had different multiplicities at the origin.
+To prove their result, Birbrair, Fernandes, Sampaio, and Verbitsky used the theory of Smale-Barden manifolds.
+See \cite{FernandesS:2023} and \cite{FernandesS:2025} for an overview of the invariance of the multiplicity under bi-Lipschitz homeomorphisms.

+On the other hand, the Conjecture A$_{\R}$(Lip) is still almost completely open.
+We have proved it only for sub-analytic and arc-analytic bi-Lipschitz mapping (see \cite{fjs}).
+We go back to this problem in the last section.

 The first aim of this paper is to generalize the result from \cite{bfsv}.
-We show that for every $k\ge 3$ there exist complex algebraic cones of dimension $k$ with isolated singularities, which are bi-Lipschitz and semi-algebraically equivalent but they have different degrees (see Theorem \ref{thm:complex_cones}).
+We show that for every $k\ge 3$, there exist complex algebraic cones of dimension $k$ with isolated singularities, which are bi-Lipschitz and semi-algebraically equivalent but have different degrees (see Theorem \ref{thm:complex_cones}).
+Our proof is completely different from the previous one, and it is based on the Steenrod Theorem on sphere bundles.

-The main idea of the above mentioned result is to find diffeomorphic smooth projective algebraic varieties with different degrees and with bi-Lipschitz homeomorphic affine cones.
-This is related to the converse of the Question B in \cite{Zariski:1971}, which is also related to Question A (see \cite{Sampaio:2020a}).
+Our result is related to the converse of Question B in \cite{Zariski:1971}, which is also related to Question A (see \cite{Sampaio:2020a}).